Skip to main content

 Google Sheets

-Automatically starts your flow when data in your Google Sheet changes.
+Automatically starts your workflow when data in your Google Sheet changes.

 Google Sheets trigger mode options